DaveToth77/DaveToth77/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on Completing a Full Stack coding bootcamp
+- 🔭 I’m currently working on Completing a Full Stack coding bootcamp and the 50 projects course

-- 🌱 I’m currently learning Handlebars
+- 🌱 I’m currently learning React

 - 👯 I’m looking to collaborate on Projects,Tech Articles